Yash-Kunwar/AMD-AI-Reinfircement-Learning-Hackathon/README.md

 Here is the model playing natively without `<think>` wrappers or UI crutches.
 We strictly enforced this JSON-to-JSON pipeline:

 ![JSON Input and Output Format](<images/Screenshot 2026-02-14 151447.png>)
-*Caption: No reasoning, no rambling.
+*No reasoning, no rambling.
 Just pure state-action mapping.*

 ---